 Crises can be important pivot points—sometimes for the worse.
 The focus on inclusion and diversity may recede as a strategic priority amid a fight for corporate survival.
 Boards may avoid making changes for the sake of stability.
 Functions that don’t directly bring revenue are usually the first to experience cutbacks, and the most recent employees with weaker connections to the corridors of power often come from non-dominant groups.
 At a basic human level, when threatened, we regress to experience and expedience—going back to the familiar, what worked in the past.
 Williamson, who used to work at a financial firm, remembers layoff decisions during the 2008 financial crisis: “It was almost tribal, a ‘we’re going to protect our own’ kind of mindset.
 And ‘our own’ tended to be the guys.”

 CPP Investments’ forecasts suggest the Canadian economy will contract by 6% this year—a recession more than twice as deep as the one caused by the global financial crisis.
 There can be no lasting economic recovery without full female participation.
 We can learn from Japan’s recent experience in implementing its “Womenomics” plan to boost long-term growth and address a shrinking labour-force.
 In 2012, the Japanese government adopted a series of reforms, such as legislating greater disclosure of gender diversity data, improving nationwide parental leave policies and expanding childcare.
-Eight years later, the country has achieved 73% female labor participation, a record that surpasses the U.S. and Europe.
+Eight years later, the country has achieved 73% female labour-force participation, a record that surpasses the U.S. and Europe.
 It is now the obligation of both men and women in senior positions to champion a similar transformation in Canada and around the world.

 The past few months have shown how quickly we can adapt when we must; now we need to apply the same mindset to corporate equity.